 - Origination fee – This is a fee that covers the administrative costs that are incurred by the lender.
 Some mortgages do not come with origination fees, but those that do are usually 1% of the total loan amount and are to be paid upon closing by the buyer.

 - Survey fee – This fee is paid to land surveyors who verify property lines and inspect things like fences and hedges that sit on the property borders.
-In some states, land surveying is not necessary, but in others, it is a requirement that may be at the expense of the buyer.
+In Indiana, land surveys are usually optional, but in some states, it is a requirement that may be at the expense of the buyer.

 - VA fee – If you’ve acquired a VA loan to pay for your home, you will be required to pay a VA loan fee.
 This fee is a percentage of your total loan that may vary based on the type of service you’ve selected as well as the amount of your down payment.
 Buyers are usually required to pay this cost at the time of closing, however, it may be possible to include this in the total loan costs.